inviqa/MX_HelperBar/README.md

 #MX Helper Bar

-The **MX Helper** bar for Magento 2 is intended help store admins and operators by:
+The **MX Helper** Bar for Magento 2 is intended to help store admins and operators by:

- - showing at a glance which environment( aka Pipeline instance) they are using so that they won't inadvertently make the changes to the wrong environment.
+ - showing at a glance which environment(Pipeline instance) they are using so they won't inadvertently make the changes to the wrong environment.
  - acting as a super shortcut bar which allows you to quickly search and perform a list of common tasks, such as clearing cache types, without having to navigate away from the page.

 ![Demo of Bob, the quick shortcut helper bar for Magento 2](https://github.com/inviqa/MX_HelperBar/raw/master/use.gif)